Updated Feb. 19th, 2024

 This article summarizes official Roman Catholic teaching on vaccination with links to the original documents.
 Please see below for an updated list of the different Coronavirus vaccines and their association with cell lines derived from aborted fetal tissue.
 This document does not discuss the medical risks and benefits of each vaccine.
-In summary, the ultimate decision to be vaccinated is up to each individual, but Catholics are called to discern this choice both intellectually and prayfully, and to sincerely consider the guidance of the Church.
+In summary, the ultimate decision to be vaccinated is up to each individual, but Catholics are called to discern this choice both intellectually and prayerfully, and to sincerely consider the guidance of the Church.

 What is the Catholic teaching on vaccination?
 Are some vaccines related to abortion?
 What about the coronavirus/COVID vaccine?

-In an effort to assist the faithful in their discernment regarding vaccination, the Catholic Church has given specific teaching on the use of vaccines, including vaccines produced with and/or developed using cell lines derived from aborted fetal tissue.
+In an effort to assist the faithful in their discernment regarding vaccination, the Catholic Church has given specific teachings on the use of vaccines, including vaccines produced with and/or developed using cell lines derived from aborted fetal tissue.
 These vaccines are also known as “fetal cell line vaccines” or “human diploid cell line vaccines.”

 The COVID-19 pandemic has brought tremendous publicity to the concern for vaccines associated with aborted fetal tissue, but the moral and ethical issues involved also apply to some routine childhood vaccinations and other adult vaccines.
-The Vatican first formally addressed this issue in 2005 when Pontifical Academy for Life issued a document: “Moral Reflections on Vaccines Prepared from Cells Derived from Aborted Human Foetuses.”
+The Vatican first formally addressed this issue in 2005 when the Pontifical Academy for Life issued a document: “Moral Reflections on Vaccines Prepared from Cells Derived from Aborted Human Foetuses.”
 The Vatican Congregation for the Doctrine of Faith also approved this document.

 In 2017, The Pontifical Academy for Life released a short document called “Clarifications on the medical and scientific nature of vaccination.”
 This clarification was written in collaboration with the Italian Bishops’ Conference and the “Ufficio per la Pastorale della Salute” (“Association of Italian Catholic Doctors.”)
 The 2017 document notes declining vaccination rates in Italy, encourages vaccination, and concludes, “We believe that all clinically recommended vaccinations can be used with a clear conscience and that the use of such vaccines does not signify some sort of cooperation with voluntary abortion.
 While the commitment to ensuring that every vaccine has no connection in its preparation to any material of originating from an abortion, the moral responsibility to vaccinate is reiterated in order to avoid serious health risks for children and the general population.”